SkoolNotes/Taproot/2020HIST201/KBhHIST201MasonCh1n2.md

 		* Argued for system of *laissez-faire* => daoistic management of economy
 		* Ideas ultimately influence the development of capitalism
 * Perhaps one of the causes of the French Revolution
-* Ideas raised by Enlignment => profoundly setting
+	* Ideas raised by Enlignment => profoundly setting the direction of social order
+	* Attacked basis of *acien régime*
+*  Enlightment Influence